-Its worth remembering, though, that asthma isnt always easy to diagnose.
+Its worth remembering, though, that asthma is not always easy to diagnose.
 After all, anything that causes congestion of your lungs or airways can lead to problems that look like the symptoms of asthma.

 For example, a child may show all the classic symptoms of asthma, but in fact he or she may have inhaled something which is blocking his or her airways (a coin or a button, for example).

-In some cases, the symptoms of asthma in an adult may be a sign of heart disease, especially if you get wheezy when you havent ever had an asthma attack in the past.
+In some cases, the symptoms of asthma in an adult may be a sign of heart disease, especially if you get wheezy when you have not ever had an asthma attack in the past.
 Some forms of heart disease can cause congestion of the lungs, and have symptoms like asthma.

 There are two main types of medication that can be delivered via your inhaler - a reliever and a preventer.

-A reliever helps to open up your airways quite quickly - so this type is for when youre having an asthma attack and already feeling the onset of symptoms.
+A reliever helps to open up your airways quite quickly - so this type is for when you are having an asthma attack and already feeling the onset of symptoms.
 Common reliever drugs include salbutamol (Ventolin), terbutaline and ipratropium.

 Preventer drugs, which can be used together with relievers, are for suppressing the symptoms on a day-to-day basis.
 Most preventers are inhaled steroids that act to reduce the inflammation in your airways.
 You will probably be prescribed a preventer only if you regularly have to use a reliever twice a day or more.

-Unlike relievers, preventers arent meant to have an immediate effect and must be used as prescribed, whether or not you have any symptoms.
+Unlike relievers, preventers are not meant to have an immediate effect and must be used as prescribed, whether or not you have any symptoms.

 Common preventer drugs include beclomethasone, budesonide and fluticasone.
 In the inhaled form, steroids have much fewer side-effects than steroids in tablet form.